Xingorno/3DLIVUS/README.md

 </p>

 <p aling="justify">
 <em>Note: the architecture of our robotic/mechatronic arm is apparently different from the widely used industrial arm, such as <a href="https://www.kuka.com/en-ca/products/robotics-systems/industrial-robots/lbr-iiwa" target="_blank" rel="noopener noreferrer"><strong>LBR iiwa, KUKA</strong></a>.
 We designed this arm on purpose, which is to better accommodate with liver tumour ablation procedures.
-For instance, the 3DLIVUS
+For instance, the 3DLIVUS might need to be placed on the opposite side of the patient liver.
+In this setting, the arm should be long enough to easily reach to the target without bothering the standard workflow.
+Using the commerically available robot is challenging to adapt this environment.
 </p>